-If you read his book Waking Up, that I already reviewed in a way here, then you are familiar with his lessons and you have most likely already heard (or read) some of it.
+If you read his book Waking Up then you are familiar with his lessons and you have most likely already heard (or read) some of it.
 But there are also lessons where he answers questions from users and readers.

 If you want to try this app, and I truly whole-heartedly believe you should, please download the app here.
 I have never regretted giving it a try and it makes me feel empowered and strong.